pazz/alot/docs/source/usage/modes/envelope.rst

 .. describe:: toggleencrypt

-    toggle whether message should be encrypted before sendout
+    toggle if message should be encrypted before sendout

     argument
         keyid of the key to encrypt with